nborbas/SQL_OECD_Unemployment_Rates/README.md

 Now, going back to monthly granularity.
 We have a bunch of countries, so let's focus only on the USA.
-**Is the overall unemployment rate (incl. both women and men) increased or decreased compared to the previous month?**
+### Question 3: Is the overall unemployment rate (incl. both women and men) increased or decreased compared to the previous month?
+(limited to first 5 record)
 | country_name  | month | avg_rate | previous_avg_rate | is_higher_than_prev_month |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | United States of America  | 2011-09-01 | 9 | 9 |0|